openedx/openedx-events/docs/concepts/openedx-events.rst

 Architectural Diagram
 *********************

-In this diagram, we illustrate the workflow of sending an Open edX Event:
+In this diagram, we illustrate the workflow of emitting and processing an Open edX Event:

 .. image:: ../_images/openedx-events-workflow.png
    :alt: Open edX Events workflow